The protection of your privacy and the confidentiality of your personal information is important to RACQ.

 RACQ will destroy personal information if it is no longer needed for the purposes for which we collected it, or for the purposes of meeting legal and regulatory requirements.
 RACQ will properly dispose of all paper files, correspondence and any other hardcopy documents.
 Electronic records will be appropriately deleted from systems.

 We will only collect information from you that is reasonably necessary to undertake our business activities and functions.
-The types of information that we will collect will depend on the products, benefits and services you have asked us to provide.
-Additionally, the types of information that we will collect will depend on the means which you chose to communicate with us, such as e-mail, online, telephone or in-person.
+The types of information that we collect will depend on the products, benefits and services you have asked us to provide.
+Additionally, the types of information that we collect will depend on the means which you chose to communicate with us, such as e-mail, online, telephone or in person.

 The types of personal information we may ask for include, but are not limited to:

-Mobile apps may collect location data, however, you will be notified if this is the case.
+In addition to the above, mobile ‘apps’ may collect location data, however, you will be notified if this is the case.
 Most of our online resources use sessions and/or cookies.
-The functionality of these resources will function if you disable these, however, you may be unable to access some functions if these are disabled.
+The functionality of these resources will continue if you disable sessions and/or cookies, however, you may be unable to access some functions if these are disabled.

 Sensitive information, as defined by law, includes any information about a person’s racial or ethnic origin, political opinion, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record or health information.

 We will always explain the purpose for collecting sensitive information.
 For example, we may request health information to assess, process and manage a claim made under an insurance policy.